Online Safety & Policies

 - Malwarebytes (Only the paid version will satisfy PC requirements.)

-- Microsoft Security Essentials (free)
+- Microsoft Security Essentials (Free with Windows 7)

 Mac- and Linux-based systems are not required to run an anti-virus program.
 Mac users, however, should know that viruses and malware can infect their computers.